erikyao/erikyao.github.io/_posts/2016-09-25-python-starred-expression.md

 > If the syntax `**expression` appears in the function call, `expression` must evaluate to a **_mapping_**, the contents of which are treated as additional keyword arguments.
 If a keyword is already present (as an explicit keyword argument, or from another unpacking), a `TypeError` exception is raised.

-Pay attention to the parameter order: `*expression` syntax may appear after explicit keyword arguments, it is processed before the keyword arguments and any `**expression` arguments.
+Pay attention to the parameter order: `*expression` syntax can appear after explicit keyword arguments, and be processed prior to the keyword arguments and any `**expression` arguments.
 E.g.

 ```python
 def func(a, b ,c):